civic-switchboard/civic-switchboard.github.io/_pages/2024-institutes-portland.md

 ### Workshop Dates
 July 11-12, 2024
-Workshop begins at 10am on June 27 and concludes at 2pm on June 28
+Workshop begins at 10am on July 11 and concludes at 2pm on July 12

 On July 11: Coffee available at 9:30 am, Institute from 10am - 4pm
 On July 12: Coffee available at 9:30 am, Institute from 9:30am - 2pm